maunesh/predict-boston-housing-prices/README.md

 # Model Evaluation and Validation
 This project is completed as a part of Udacity's Machine Learning Engineer Nanodegree program.
+Refer to [boston_housing.ipynb](https://github.com/maunesh/predict-boston-housing-prices/blob/master/boston_housing.ipynb) for the code/documentation and other details.

 ## Project: Predicting Boston Housing Prices